prusovak2/Faker/bakalarka/Faker_hiearchie.md

 **Priorita: 1**

-[0,1) default range, when lower specified and greater than 1 and upper not specified, borders gonna get swapped, 1 is gonna become lower border and lower boarder specified by user is gonna be treated as upper border.
+[0,1) default range, when lower specified and greater than 1 and upper not specified, borders gonna get swapped, 1 is gonna become lower boarder and lower boarder specified by user is gonna be treated as upper border.
 BUG!
 Solve somehow.

+**Possible solutions**

+* get rid of swapping boarders in ALL random functions with boarders - to preserve consistency
+* add parameterless variants for floating point types - what about default values of parameters for overload with lower and upper param?
+And how about option to specify just one boarder? (just lower or just upper?)  + necessary to add overloads to ALL  random functions that use floating point random functions in question (Lists, enumerables, nullable variants...)
+* change defaults to MIN, MAX value (in ALL methods using floating point random methods) and add paramless functions generating values from [0,1) interval (with corresponding method name)

 ### Ilist of basic Random types